 Tips for Savvy Investing

 - Consider your goals, time horizon and tolerance for risk before you invest your money.
 All of these factors inform which asset allocation is appropriate for your situation.
-In general, the longer your time horizon the better, because then your investments can grow over time and recover from potential downturns.
+In general, the longer your time horizon the better, because your investments can grow over time and recover from potential downturns.

-- While you research your options, you could always stash the cash in an interest-yielding savings account.
-You’ll earn interest while deciding if you want to find a longer term investment.
+- While you research your options, you can always stash the cash in an interest-yielding savings account.
+You’ll earn interest while deciding if you want to find a longer-term investment.
 And the best part is you can withdraw the money at any time.

 Photo credit: ©iStock.com/Petar Chernaev, ©iStock.com/monkeybusinessimages, ©iStock.com/DaniloAndjus